How Sugar Feeds Cancer Growth

 Energy Production From Glucose

-Before we get into discussing the mitochondrial aspect of cancer, it helps to understand how energy is formed in a cell.
+Before we get into discussing the mitochondrial aspect of cancer and how sugar can feed cancer growth, it helps to understand how energy is formed in a cell.

 Cells need energy to perform normal functions including: responding to their environment, absorbing nutrients, exporting toxins, growing, replicating, etc. This energy Is produced through a process called respiration.